divad1196/odoo_graphql/odoo_graphql/README.md

+### Usage and examples

+You can find examples under the `tests` folder.
+Inside it you will find utilities file for javascript and python.
+Please, take a look at those files first.

 ## External Website

 You may want to create a custom website for your Odoo using modern technolgies as VueJS, ReactJS, ...